Des terroristes à la retraite: Controversy

-In the ensuring debate, Holban was attacked from both sides as the Communists from the left and various conservatives on the right chose to condemn him as the man who supposedly betrayed Manouchian.
+In the ensuing debate, Holban was attacked from both sides as the Communists from the left and various conservatives on the right chose to condemn him as the man who supposedly betrayed Manouchian.
 Adam Rayski, one of the FTP-MOI leaders defended Holban, arguing that the man who gave away Manouchian was Joseph Davidowicz, the political commissar to groupe Manouchian, whom Holban had executed on 28 December 1943.
-The debate caused by the film ultimately did much damage to the reputation of the PCF as it was revealed that many of the acts of Resistance credited to the FTP had in fact been the work of the FTP-MOI, which had appropriated by the PCF to make the Communist Resistance appear more French.
+The debate caused by the film ultimately did much damage to the reputation of the PCF as it was revealed that many of the acts of Resistance credited to the FTP had in fact been the work of the FTP-MOI, which had been appropriated by the PCF to make the Communist Resistance appear more French.

 Most of the controversy centered around the issue about the betrayal of Manouchian.
 However, the film also reflected a shift in the French memory of the past.
 The narrative promoted by Charles de Gaulle starting in 1944 was of la France la résistante, a "nation in arms", of almost the entirety of the French people united together in the Resistance from the beginning of the occupation to its end.
 Young noted: "The images and stories surrounding the Resistance provided an updated foundation myth for the French republic, after its startling failure in 1939.
 Fully incorporated into the school curriculum and in official commemorative culture as part of the civic catechism, the Resistance became a vital shared reference point for the French.
 The elevation of Jean Moulin as the transcendent figure of resistance--culminating in the solemn transfer of his remains to the Pantheon in 1964--was particularly emblematic of this myth-making impulse in post-war French political culture."